Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Invasion implies convergence

 Let us make the following hypothesis (required for the next lemma to hold):

-(this hypothesis is satisfied as soon as $c$ is close enough to $\barcescsup$). \begin{lemma}[upper bounds on flux terms in the derivative of the firewall] There exists \\ a positive quantity $K[u_0]$, depending only on $V$ and on the initial data $u_0$ (but not on the parameters $\tInit$ and $\rInit$ and $c$ and $\initCut$ of the relaxation scheme) such that, for every nonnegative quantity $s$,
+(this hypothesis is satisfied as soon as $c$ is close enough to $\barcescsup$). \begin{lemma}[upper bounds on pollution terms in the derivative of the firewall] There exists \\ a positive quantity $K[u_0]$, depending only on $V$ and on the initial condition $u_0$ (but not on the parameters $\tInit$ and $\rInit$ and $c$ and $\initCut$ of the relaxation scheme) such that, for every nonnegative quantity $s$,